juliangut/sessionware/README.md

 Encapsulates PHP session management into a nice API compatible with PSR7.

-Generates a 80 character long session_id using `random_bytes`, a truly cryptographically secure pseudo-random generator, instead of `session.hash_function` hash algorithm.
+Generates a 80 character long session_id using `random_bytes`, a truly cryptographically secure pseudo-random generator, instead of `session.hash_function` algorithm.

 ## Installation